jeredw/eniac-chess/README.md

 ```

 ## Testing
+Do `make test` to test easm, chasm, chsim, and chess.

 To test the VM implementation, do `make vmtest` to assemble `chessvm.easm` into an ENIAC patch, assemble `asm/vmtest.asm` into switch settings, and then concatenate the two into the simulator to run a self test.
 A successful test will print out TTSS where TT=incrementing test numbers and SS=test status code, where success is 00 and anything else is failure.
 The ENIAC may also hang or loop, of course.
 This also tests `chsim` by running the VM emulator in parallel and comparing the results to the simulator state.

 To test the chess engine, do `python asm_test.py`.
 This will assemble `asm/movegen_test.asm`,`asm/move_test.asm` and `asm/chess.asm` to test move generation, move execution, and move search respectively.